 If you decide to actually get assistance from these firms, do your research properly and go for those which you can trust.
 Try getting expert opinion also.

-How much of your wages can be garnished for student loans?
+How much money can be garnished from your paycheck?

 Federal law places limits on how much judgment creditors can take from your paycheck.
 The amount that can be garnished is limited to 25% of your disposable earnings (what\'s left after mandatory deductions) or the amount by which your weekly wages exceed 30 times the minimum wage, whichever is lower.